EthanRossmath/Number-Factorer/README.md

 4. Bernstein. *Detecting Perfect Powers in Essentially Linear Time.* Mathematics of Computation, vol 67, pp 1253-1283, 1998.

 The most efficient way to compute if a number is a perfect power.
 In this implementation, I use the gmpy2 library, but in the future I want to create a C++ implementation of Bernstein's algorithms.

+### Quantum Circuit Typesetting

+1. Kay. *Tutorial on the Quantikz Package.* arXiv:10809.03842v7, 2023.

+I used the Quantikz latex package to make all the circuit diagrams in this README.